You are currently browsing the tag archive for the ‘wombat’ tag.

 And tail-less; he was sure to die!

 The work might be a parody but I find the poor dead wombat curiously affecting.
 Fortunately all wombats are now protected by Australian law.
-However human settlement has caused the two species of hairy nosed wombats to move up into the mountains where their burrowing is less effective and provides poorer defense against predators.
-Additionally all wombats have been having trouble competing for grazing with cattle, sheep, and above all rabbits.
+Despite such protection, the creatures are still having trouble competing for grazing with cattle, sheep, and above all rabbits.
 Hopefully wombats will continue to endure–the endearing little bulldozers are an irreplaceable component of Australia and Tasmania.